FAQ: Frequently Asked Questions

 How can I detect movement in my stack?

-The easiest way is to “play” the stack as it were a filmstrip.
+The easiest way is to “play” the stack as if it were a filmstrip.
 To do this, just press-and-drag within the list of input files.
 File selection will track the cursor, while the image shown in the source window will update to match.
 This makes it easy to quickly find any portion of the stack that you are interested in, and at the same time makes it easy to joggle between two or three frames to identify the exact frame where some problem turns up.

 If you have already processed the stack, then you can also put a checkmark on “Show as adjusted” in the input files panel.
 This will show the source images as they ended up after alignment.
 This makes it much easier to spot movement of the subject.
 Of course if you are interested in seeing how stable and well aligned your setup is, you will want to leave “show as adjusted” unchecked so that you're seeing the source images before alignment.